Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Learning Heisenberg-evolved observables under unknown quantum channels

 \begin{dfn}[Mutually unbiased bases] Let $\{\mathcal{B}_k\}_{k=1}^m$ be orthonormal bases of $\mathbb{C}^d$, where $\mathcal{B}_k=\{\ket{\phi^{(k)}_i}\}_{i=1}^d$.
 The bases are said to be mutually unbiased if and only if, for all $k\neq k'$ and all $i,j\in\{1,\dots,d\}$,

 \end{dfn} A set of MUBs is called \emph{maximal} if $m=d+1$.
-In prime-power dimensions, including $d=2^n$, the maximal sets of $d+1$ MUBs exists~\cite{ivonovic1981geometrical,wootters1989optimal}, and the uniform distribution over $\bigcup_{k=1}^{d+1}\mathcal{B}_k$ constitutes a state $2$-design~\cite{1523643}.
+In prime-power dimensions, including $d=2^n$, the maximal sets of $d+1$ MUBs exist~\cite{ivonovic1981geometrical,wootters1989optimal}, and the uniform distribution over $\bigcup_{k=1}^{d+1}\mathcal{B}_k$ constitutes a state $2$-design~\cite{1523643}.
 For qubits ($d=2^n$), there are efficient constructions of circuits that prepare MUB states or implement the corresponding unitaries, e.g., methods via the stabilizer formalism~\cite{9248636,Crawford2021efficientquantum}.
-A practical advantage of MUBs is the compactness of the ensemble that involves only $2^n+1$ states, in stark contrast to sampling from the $n$-qubit Clifford group, whose size is $2^{n^2+2n}\prod_{j=1}^{n}(4^{j}-1)$.
+A practical advantage of MUBs is the compactness of the ensemble: in dimension $d=2^n$, a maximal set consists of $d+1=2^n+1$ bases, or $d(d+1)=2^n(2^n+1)$ states in total.
+This is much smaller than the number of elements in the $n$-qubit Clifford group, whose size is $2^{n^2+2n}\prod_{j=1}^{n}(4^{j}-1)$.
 This compactness helps reduce classical overhead, especially in scenarios where many random samples are required (e.g., when the number of required random circuits is on the order of $2^n$ or larger)~\cite{harada2025doubly,PhysRevApplied.21.064001,PhysRevA.109.062406}.
 For example, if $n$ is relatively small, one can make the lookup tables for the associated state-preparation circuits and reuse them during the sampling stage~\cite{harada2025doubly}.